-• Cooperate with district directives related to mitigating illness, sickness or disease which may include mask wearing, handwashing, sanitizing, social distancing or other mitigation protocols based on need.
+• Cooperate with district directives related to mitigating illness, sickness or disease.
+Learn and follow school safety procedures and protocols.

-Homeless Services
+Homeless Services - Students Experiencing Homelessness

-- Children and youth who are homeless lack a fixed, regular and adequate nighttime residence and are eligible for services through the school district to ensure equal access to an education. - These services can include transportation, school supplies, school meals, and referrals to community agencies. - School counselors and social workers serve as school-based liaisons for students who are homeless. - For more details, see Administrative Policy 4110.6 at La Crosse Schools Administrative Policies
+- Children and youth who are homeless lack a fixed, regular and adequate nighttime residence and are eligible for services through the school district to ensure equal access to an education. - These services can include transportation, school supplies, school meals, and referrals to community agencies. - School counselors and social workers serve as school-based liaisons for students who are homeless. - For more details, see Administrative Policy 4110.6 at La Crosse Schools Administrative Policies.